Forest fires are becoming more frequent and intense.

-- This tends to increase the carbon dioxide in the atmosphere.
+- more carbon dioxide in the air because fires

 We are seeing an alarming surge in mega-fires which destroy ecosystems that have thrived with fire for millennia.
-Whole forests have been turned into entirely different landscapes.
+They burned with such intensity that they burned the trees and the forest floor so the forest has not regenerated.
+These fires have transformed whole forests into entirely different landscapes.

 Earth on Fire